GoogleCloudPlatform/database-assessment/README.md

 Create an Oracle database user -or- choose an existing user account .

-* If you decide to use an existing database user with all the privileges already assigned please go to Step 1.3.
+* If you decide to use an existing database user with all the privileges already assigned please go to Step 1.4.

 ```
-if creating a user within a CDB find out the common_user_prefix and then create the user like so, as higher priveleged user (like sys):
+if creating a user within a CDB find out the common_user_prefix and then create the user like so, as higher privileged user (like sys):
 select * from v$system_parameter where name='common_user_prefix';
 --C##
 create user C##optimusprime identified by "mysecretPa33w0rd";